Sunday, April 12, 2026

 From a presentation standpoint, the argument can be made that Fever's Remix 9 is the high point of the entire franchise.
 The stylish red/black/white color scheme looks so cool, the vocal track is an absolute banger, and most of all, the minigames are integrated into the music so creatively.
 You know it, I know it, the Love Rap into Ringside drop is one of the best Rhythm Heaven moments ever.
 However, from a gameplay standpoint, I do think Remix 9 is a bit choppier to actually play compared to some of the other remixes on this list.
 Some of the minigame transitions feel a bit too abrupt for their own good.
 If this remix played as good as it sounded, it'd be a shoe-in for first place, but even as it is now, I still absolutely adore Remix 9.

-3. Remix 5 (Rhythm Tengoku)
+4. Remix 5 (Rhythm Tengoku)

 Despite being easily my least favorite Rhythm Heaven game, Tengoku does have its moments and boy is Remix 5 one of them.
 WISH Kimi O Matenakute is easily one of my favorite vocal tracks in the series, it's this intense and energetic J-rock track that has no business sounding so good coming out of the GBA's speakers.
 All the minigames get these hilariously edgy makeovers befitting the dramatic music, and they all fit in with the song quite well.
 Fans like to criticize this remix for having too much Tap Trial in it, and while I see their point, I like Tap Trial too much to agree.
 Remix 5 is an absolute joy to play and it's easily one of the most impressive things I've ever seen the GBA pull off.

-2. The Final Remixes (All Of Them)
+3. The Final Remixes (All Of Them)

 I'm just gonna group all the medley remixes here because having them take up the top spots of the list would be really boring.
 Because yeah, every Rhythm Heaven game has a remix that's basically a big medley of all the games you've played up to that point, and they're all incredible.
 Tengoku's Remix 6, Heaven's Remix 10, Fever's Remix 10, and Megamix's Final Remix.
 They're all perfect final tests of everything you've learned, and the music always does an incredible job of mashing together all these memorable motifs into a single cohesive piece.
 Though if you had to ask me my favorite, I would definitely say Fever's Remix 10.
 The music is iconic, it has the best minigame roster, and of course, the double fakeout at the end is just perfect.
+You may be wondering why this is not number 1 and that's mostly because these medleys use the default skins for all the minigames, when part of the fun in the remixes I find is seeing the unique themes and how the minigames are reskinned to complement them.

 1. Remix 8 (Rhythm Heaven Fever)